infiniflow/infinity/docs/references/pysdk_api_reference.md

       - `"korean"`: Korean.
       - `"ngram"`: [N-gram](https://en.wikipedia.org/wiki/N-gram).
       - `"keyword"`: "noop" analyzer used for columns containing keywords only.
+      - `"sparsegram[-min[-max]][-fold]"`: Content-defined sparse n-grams of the whole value, indexed for regular expression search. `min` defaults to `3` and `max` to `12`; `fold` additionally stores the ASCII-lowercased form of every gram, which a case insensitive pattern needs.
+Chinese, Japanese and Korean values also get one and two character grams, so a single character or a two character word narrows as well.
+Build the index with `IndexInfo.sparsegram()`.
   - Parameter settings for a secondary index:
     No parameters are required.
 For now, use an empty list `[]`.
   - Parameter settings for a BMP index: